Frazier Glenn Miller Jr.: 1987 arrest and conviction

-In January 1985, Miller signed an agreement with Southern Poverty Law Center leader Morris Dees in exchange for dropping a lawsuit that the SPLC had brought against him.
+In January 1985, Miller signed an agreement with SPLC leader Morris Dees in exchange for dropping a lawsuit that the SPLC had brought against him.
 In July 1986, however, Miller was accused of violating the terms of the agreement by operating what was deemed a paramilitary training camp.
 He was found guilty of a criminal contempt-of-court charge.
 He was sentenced to a year in prison, with six months of the term suspended, and ordered to have no contact with white supremacists.

 Dated April 6, 1987, a typewritten letter titled "Declaration of War", signed by Miller, was mailed to 5,000 recipients.
 It began: "In the name of our Aryan God, thru His beloved Son, I Glenn Miller now this 6th day of April, 1987 do hereby declare total war.
 I ask for no quarter.
 I will give none.
 I declare war against Niggers, Jews, Queers, assorted Mongrels, White Race traitors, and despicable informants".
 The letter threatened Dees and established a point system for his assassination along with a host of federal officials.
 The letter proclaimed: "Let the blood of our enemies flood the streets, rivers, and fields of the nation, in Holy vengeance and justice ...
 The Jews are our main and most formidable enemies, brothers and sisters.
 They are truly the children of Satan, as Christ tells us in St. John 8:44 ... we promise death to those who attack us or who attempt to place us in ZOG's dungeons."
 Miller was charged in a warrant with violating the conditions of his bond and was sought as a fugitive.

 Miller was arrested on April 30, 1987, after authorities raided a mobile home he and others had rented in Ozark, Missouri, on numerous federal criminal charges in the company of three other men (Tony Wydra, Robert "Jack" Jackson, and Douglas Sheets), who were also taken into federal custody.
 A cache of weapons was found inside, which included "C-4 plastic explosives, dynamite, pipe bombs, hand grenades, fully automatic M-16, AR-15 semi-automatic rifles, sawed off shotguns, pistols, crossbows, and around a half-ton of ammunition".

 Miller was indicted in May 1987 for violating 18 U.S.C. § 876 (communicating a threat via U.S. mail).
-He pled guilty to avoid numerous other violations of federal law and was sentenced to five years in prison.
+He pleaded guilty to avoid numerous other violations of federal law and was sentenced to five years in prison.
 After his arrest, Miller agreed to testify against several defendants in the Fort Smith sedition trial.
 He served three years (1987–1990) in federal prison following his conviction for weapons violations, as well as for violating the injunction proscribing him from engaging in paramilitary activities.
 When he was released, he was given the name Frazier Glenn Cross Jr., which he used for several years before ultimately reverting to his birth name.
 Legally, his name remains Cross.